jorgedb98/SBI/complex_assembler/doc.md

 ## 2.2 File Format
-The program can be divided into two main parts: modeling protein-protein complexes and modeling complexes containing proteins and nucleotide sequences.
-In both cases, the user is requested to provide the input and stechiometry in a certain format to allow the program to run smoothly.
+The program can be divided into two main parts: modelling protein-protein complexes and modeling complexes containing proteins and nucleotide sequences.
+In both cases, the user is requested to provide the input and stoichiometry in a certain format to allow the program to run smoothly.

-In the first case of protein-protein case, the files within the input folder should best have the following format:
+In the first case of __protein-protein complex__, the files within the input folder should best have the following format:
           XXXX_A_B.pdb
 where X is the 4 letter pdb-ID and A and B the chain IDs.
-An example for this can be seen in [6.1.
-1gzx](#1gzx).
+This is especially relevant in case, the user wants to include the `-e` option to evaluate the final model by comparing it to a refernce structure, because the reference structure will be taken from the pdb-code here.

 The chain ID can be repeated between files but not within a file.
 It does not matter if different chains have the same chain ID (the program will not assume chain A in one file equals chain A of another file).
 The stoichometry file, if provided, should hold the following format using the full filename: